mikekok/youtube-to-mp3/README.md

 ![Movie Finder](https://i.imgur.com/hKjuSh4.png "YouTube to MP3")

 ## Installation
+*
 ``` bash
 # Clone this repository
 git clone https://github.com/mikekok/youtube-to-mp3
 ```
+or
+download the files into a zip
+* Navigate to `chrome://extensions`
+* Enable developer mode by ticking the checkbox which is located at the top right corner
+* Click on "Load Unpacked Extension" and choose the folder you downloaded in the first step

 ## Credits
 * [OMDB API](http://www.youtubeinmp3.com)